reneuir/reneuir-web/shared_task.md

 More specifically, TIRA runs submitted retrieval pipelines on datasets derived from the MS MARCO passage dataset.
 To simulate different workloads, the number of queries and passages to be indexed are varied.
 By reusing the MS MARCO passage dataset, we lower the barrier to entry, as many retrieval systems already exist for this test collection, allowing participants to focus on efficiency.
 With this in mind, for the first iteration of the shared task in 2024, we focus on submitting pre-trained systems that batch-process the entire dataset.

-After the shared task, we will make all collected run files together with Scaphandre traces of their execution available to foster the development of new performance measures that incorporate efficiency and effectiveness.
+After the shared task, we will make all collected run files, together with Scaphandre traces of their execution, available to foster the development of new performance measures that incorporate efficiency and effectiveness.

 ## Important Dates

 Submissions to the shared task form part of the workshop.
-We will have an oral presentation deadline before the workshop so that approaches submitted by that deadline can present their submissions at the workshop, and a final proceedings deadline that welcomes existing and potentially new submissions after the workshop that will be included in the workshop proceedings.
+We will have an oral presentation deadline before the workshop so that approaches submitted by that deadline can present their submissions at the workshop, and a final proceedings deadline that welcomes existing and potentially new submissions after the workshop, which will be included in the workshop proceedings.

 Oral Presentation deadline: **TBD**